Hyperliquid Flagged Address Case Study: Transaction Reconstruction

 Execution Path

 For future incidents, the safer pattern is to start with read-only checks: confirm balances, identify open positions, map withdrawal dependencies, and document which assets are immediately movable versus locked or dependent on market actions.
 Only after the state is understood should any execution path be considered.
 This reduces the risk of signing the wrong action, closing the wrong position, or relying on an incomplete balance snapshot.
+For a reusable classification framework, compare the incident with the smart contract recovery boundary guide and the block explorer evidence workflow.

 Observed sequence